Who Wants to be the King or Queen of the Darting Hill?

 Who can play?

-Any dart players of all skill levels are welcome, however anyone under the age of 19 must contact us in advance for permission.
-Should permission be obtained for those under 18, they must be accompanied by an adult for the duration of a given event.
-For liability reasons, children younger than 13 are not permitted on the premises during the event without prior permission.
+Any dart players of all skill levels are welcome, however anyone under the age of 18 must contact us in advance for permission.
+Should permission be obtained for those under 18, they must be accompanied by an adult for .the duration of a given event.
+For liability reasons, children younger than 13 are not permitted on the premises during the event without prior permission of both the venue and the organzier.

 What does it cost?